Virginia's 2022-2024 state plan can be found here.

 Have questions about the grant program or how to apply?
 Check out these resources from VDOE:

 VDOE is partnering with the Virginia Early Childhood Foundation to offer additional support and technical assistance related to the Child Care Stabilization Grant Program.
-Visit VECF's website for informational resources, recorded tutorials and briefings, and more!
+Visit VECF's website for more informational resources, recorded tutorials and briefings, and more!

 Read on for more information on eligibility criteria, grant timeline, and more.